What is business process integration (BPI)?

 Cons:

-• Can be extremely time intensive for your developers to build and maintain
+• It can be extremely time-intensive for your developers to build and maintain.

-3. UI integration: when you use custom-coded scripts or robotic process automation (RPA) software to streamline tasks at the UI-level (e.g., copying and pasting data between applications).
+In a UI integration, you use custom-coded scripts, application integration framework (AIF), or robotic process automation (RPA) software to streamline tasks at the UI-level.
+This integration type allows seamless automation of applications for various tasks and reduces frequent copying and pasting between applications.

 Pros: